publishpress/PublishPress-Planner/src/readme.txt

 * Modify email notifications with two filters
 * Bug fix: Proper support for unicode characters in custom status and editorial metadata descriptions
 * Bug fix: Show the proper last modified value on the story budget when the server's timezone is not set to GMT.
 Props [danls](https://github.com/danls)
-* Bug fix: Make the jQuery UI theme for Edit Flow more specific so it doesn't conflict with core modals
+* Bug fix: Make the jQuery UI theme for PublishPress more specific so it doesn't conflict with core modals
 * Bug fix: Use the proper singlular label for a post type when generating notification text
 * Bug fix: Post slug now updates when the post has a custom status.
 * Bug fix: When determining whether a user can change a post's status, check the 'edit_posts' cap for the post type.